LaRenaiocco/tandem-trivia-trainer/README.md

 Run the app:
 ```

-python3.6 server.py
+python3 server.py
 ```

-You can now navigate to 'localhost:5000/' to access your Tandem Trivia Trainer.
+You can now navigate to 'localhost:5000/' in your web browser to access your Tandem Trivia Trainer.

 ## <a name="license"></a>License
 The MIT License (MIT) Copyright (c) 2016 Agne Klimaite